awsdocs/amazon-vpc-network-administrator-guide/doc_source/fortinet.md

 + *YOUR\_UPLINK\_ADDRESS*—The IP address for the Internet\-routable external interface on the customer gateway \(which must be static, and may be behind a device performing network address translation \(NAT\)\.
 + *YOUR\_BGP\_ASN*—The customer gateway's BGP ASN \(we use 65000 by default\)

 The example configuration includes several example values to help you understand how configuration works\.
 For example, we provide example values for the VPN connection ID \(vpn\-44a8938f\), virtual private gateway ID \(vgw\-8db04f81\), the IP addresses \(72\.21\.209\.\*, 169\.254\.255\.\*\), and the remote ASN \(7224\)\.
-You'll replace these example values with the actual values from the configuration information that you receive\.
+Replace these example values with the actual values from the configuration information that you receive\.

 In the following diagram and example configuration, you must replace the items in red italics with values that apply to your particular configuration\.

 ![\[Fortinet detailed diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/detailed-fortinet-diagram.png)

 **Warning**
 The following configuration information is an example of what you can expect your integration team to provide\.
-Many of the values in the following example will be different from the actual configuration information that you receive\.
+Many of the values in the following example are different from the actual configuration information that you receive\.
 You must use the actual values and not the example values shown here, or your implementation will fail\.

 ```
 !
 Amazon Web Services